vkhazin/multicloud-courseware/content/multi-cloud-paas/native-tools.md

 * Aws Elastic Beanstalk
 * Azure App Service
 * GCP App Engine
-* Almost the same code can run on all of them
+* The same code can run on all of them
+* Code packaging may differ